-Services that are covered for you What you must pay when you get these services Transportation (additional routine) \$0 copay We cover: 4 one-way trips per month, totaling 48 one-way trips every year to plan-approved health-related locations. • You can use: Taxi Bus/Subway Van Medical Transport NOTE: Prior authorization is required.
+Services that are covered for you What you must pay when you get these services Transportation (additional routine) \$0 copay We cover: • 4 one-way trips per month, totaling 48 one-way trips every year to plan-approved health-related locations.
+You can use: Taxi Bus/Subway Van Medical Transport NOTE: Prior authorization is required.
 Call Access2Care at the number listed on the back cover of this booklet to request transportation.
 NOTE: Drivers do not have medical training.
 In case of emergency, call 911.
 Urgently needed services Urgently needed services are provided to treat a non- emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the 0% coinsurance for Medicare-covered services
+Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
+Services must be immediately needed 0% coinsurance for Medicare-covered services